fbpx

 After covering this, you will be able to learn about the basic concepts related to the Multiplication of matrices and other related ideas related to Matrix Multiplication.

-Two matrices are conformable for multiplication when the number of columns of the first matrix equal the number of rows of the second matrix.
+For the Multiplication of Matrices, it shall be noted that the number of columns of the first matrix equals the number of rows of the second matrix.
+Otherwise, the multiplication of matrices is not possible.

-Show which of the following matrices are conformable for multiplication.
+Show which of the following matrices are possible for multiplication of matrices.

 A=\left[\begin{array}{l}a \\ b\end{array}\right], B=\left[\begin{array}{ll}p & q\end{array}\right],